rainman74/NanaRun/MinSudo/Resources/en/Translations.md

 Example:

-  If you want to run "whoami /all" as elevated in the non-elevated Console, and you don't want to show version information of MinSudo.
+  If you want to run "whoami /all" as elevated in the non-elevated Console.
   > MinSudo whoami /all

 ```